twilio/twilio-video.js/COMMON_ISSUES.md

 <summary>Android Chrome on Pixel 3 receives corrupted video frames with codec VP8</summary>
 <p>

-   It is an issue in the hardware VP8 encoder on the Pixel 3 devices.
+   This is an issue in the hardware VP8 encoder on the Pixel 3 devices.
 See [WebRTC ticket](https://bugs.chromium.org/p/webrtc/issues/detail?id=11337).
-To workaorund this issue you can prefer codec H264 on Pixel 3, find code example [here](https://github.com/twilio/video-quickstart-android/issues/470#issuecomment-623042880).
+To work around this issue, please set H264 as the preferred video codec on Pixel 3. ([Example](https://github.com/twilio/video-quickstart-android/issues/470#issuecomment-623042880)).
 </p>
 </details>
 <details>